 Using the same white chalk, place a black piece of paper on the tables.
 Show how to create stars and a glowing moon.

 We used our fingers to make the moon smudgy and soft.
-Glue pumpkin to black background paper.
+Glue the pumpkin to the black background paper.

-There are always a few little ones who don’t quite follow the steps exactly…but who cares, right?
+There are always a few little ones who don’t quite follow these steps exactly…but who cares, right?
 There are many standards in this lesson that they can be rewarded for!

-I love these beautiful pumpkin collages.
+I love these beautiful pumpkin art collages.
 Have you done a pumpkin art project yet this year?